ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 Notice the elements for "pk" and "s" are added to the "msig" section within the transaction.
 Notice also that the `goal clerk multisig sign` command overwrites the transaction file, so Alice may sign and send their partially signed transaction to Bob and await the return of the fully signed transaction.

-Once both Alice and Bob posses a properly signed Expiration Transaction Group, they each will have confidence in funding their multisig escrow account.
-Both Alice and Bob must retain this signed transaction offline until the payment channel is closed or either party may broadcast it after exiration to retrieve their initial funds.
+Once both Alice and Bob possess a properly signed Expiration Transaction Group, they each will have confidence in funding their multisig escrow account.
+Both Alice and Bob must retain this signed transaction offline until the payment channel is closed or either party may broadcast it after expiration to retrieve their initial funds.

 ## 2. FUNDING

 Both Alice and Bob will now cooperate to create, sign and broadcast a Funding Transaction group.
-This will fund the multisig escrow account with initial amounts from both parties simaltaniously because the transactions are grouped, which means they will all succeed or all fail.
+This will fund the multisig escrow account with initial amounts from both parties simultaneously because the transactions are grouped, which means they will all succeed or all fail.
 Use `goal` to create the transactions and group them:

 `goal clerk send -a $AMOUNT_INITIAL -f $ACCOUNT_A -t TMPL_ACCOUNT_MSIG -o funding_a.utx --wallet "pc tutorial" -d $DATA` `goal clerk send -a $AMOUNT_INITIAL -f $ACCOUNT_B -t TMPL_ACCOUNT_MSIG -o funding_b.utx --wallet "pc tutorial" -d $DATA` `cat funding_a.utx funding_b.utx > funding.utxc`
 `goal clerk group -i funding.utxc -o funding.utxg`

 Alice and Bob must sign their respective transaction and combine it with the other signed transaction to form the transaction group.
-First, the grouped transaction must be split, then each signed by the proper account and those signed transactions contatinated:
+First, the grouped transaction must be split, then each signed by the proper account and those signed transactions concatenated:

 `goal clerk split -i funding.utxg -o funding.utxg` `goal clerk sign -i funding-0.utxg -o funding-0.stxg --wallet "pc tutorial" -d $DATA`